Jgprogrammingbrain/Jgprogrammingbrain/README.md

 </details>

 ## <img src="https://media.giphy.com/media/AvPlAQJ9DVERnuVHWx/giphy.gif" width="35"> Side Quests
-* Completed Google's Skills Ignition SG AI Challenge, a three-month training programme on automating daily organisational processes using AI.
+* Completed Google's Skills Ignition SG AI Challenge, a three-month training programme on automating daily organisational processes using AI
-* Served on the executive committee of SMU Toastmasters, a student-led club focused on developing public speaking and communication skills.
+* Served on the executive committee of SMU Toastmasters, a student-led club focused on developing public speaking and communication skills
 * Took on an 18-month term as an undergraduate research assistant at SMU's Lee Kong Chian School of Business, supporting multiple PhD thesis research projects in organisational behaviour and human resources

 ## Get In Touch
 Drop by and say hi 👋 Always happy to connect with you on [LinkedIn.](https://www.linkedin.com/in/han-jin-guang/)

 <!--
 **Jgprogrammingbrain/Jgprogrammingbrain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.